 such disparate material as war chants, the epic poem of Job, collected songs and

 hymns, stories of violence, intrigue, betrayal, and revenge, some really

 distasteful material of sexual and physical abuse, murder and disgusting

 disgrace of all kinds.
 It even includes the romantic-erotic piece titled The Song of Solomon.

 Of course, some straight-laced and uptight Jews swallow all the ugly violent

-material with a shrug, but object vehemently to the inclusion of the latter.
+material in the Old Testament with a shrug, but object vehemently to the inclusion of the latter.
+Go figure!

-One significant consideration must be brought into our consciousness.
+One other significant consideration must be brought into our consciousness.
 If

 God has the qualities and character as are being portrayed in this site, then